Travis d'Arnaud Player Props: Braves vs. Twins

 Travis d'Arnaud At The Plate

-- d'Arnaud is hitting .283 with five doubles, six home runs and 11 walks.
+- d'Arnaud is batting .284 with five doubles, six home runs and 12 walks.

-- d'Arnaud has picked up a hit in 18 of 30 games this season, with multiple hits eight times.
+- In 61.3% of his 31 games this season, d'Arnaud has picked up at least one hit.
+He's also had eight multi-hit games.

-- He has hit a long ball in five games this season (16.7%), homering in 4.8% of his chances at the plate.
+- In 16.1% of his games this season, he has hit a home run, and 4.7% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.